benroberts999/ampsci/README.md

  * All executables run like _$./programName_.
 By default, placed in same directory as makefile (can change this in make)
- * All programs have input options, stored and read from 'programName.in' file
+ * All programs have input options, stored and read from 'programName.in' file (can also give a different input file on runtime, e.g., to read input from `otherFile.txt`: _$./programName otherFile.txt_)
  * Note: below just tells how to use existing programs, to see how they work, see the comments/instructions inside the source code (all in /src/)
  * Tested with g++ and clang++.
 For clang++, openmp (parallelisation) must be enabled with the -fopenmp=libiomp5 flag (instead of just -fopenmp), but seems to run fine besides that (I think this only works on linux, not mac).